OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log4_Textures.md

 ~~~

-At this point, finally you should see a texture appearing on your quad
+At this point, finally you should see a texture appearing on your quad.